 Selecting SOCKS4 or SOCKS5 allows you to proxy your connections through a SOCKS server.

-Many firewalls implement a less formal type of proxy in which a user can make a Telnet connection directly to the firewall machine and enter a command such as
+Many firewalls implement a less formal type of proxy in which a user can make a Telnet or TCP connection directly to the firewall machine and enter a command such as

 connect myhost.com 22 to connect through to an external host.
 Selecting Telnet allows you to tell WinSCP to use this type of proxy, with the precise command specified.
 This type of proxy is not supported for FTP, WebDAV and S3 protocols.

 Selecting Local allows you to specify an arbitrary command on the local machine to act as a proxy.
 When the session is started, instead of creating a TCP connection, WinSCP runs the specified command, and uses its standard input and output streams.
 This type of proxy is not supported for FTP, WebDAV and S3 protocols.

 This could be used, for instance, to talk to some kind of network proxy that WinSCP does not natively support; or you could tunnel a connection over something other than TCP/IP entirely.